hive-sammie/STUNNING-AI/README.md

 - Star ⭐ repo if you like this bot.

-The Secktor is made available under the [GPL-3 license](https://github.com/Khadher555/STUNNING-AI/blob/main/LICENCE).
+The stunning ai is made available under the [GPL-3 license](https://github.com/Khadher555/STUNNING-AI/blob/main/LICENCE).

 ##Deploy on [`heroku`]( https://dashboard.heroku.com/new?template=https://github.com/Khadher555/STUNNING-AI)